 This option may be used to select the project of interest.
 When no -Project option is specified, the AEGIS_PROJECT environment variable is consulted.
 If that does not exist, the user's \$HOME/.aegisrc file is examined for a default project field (see aeuconf(5) for more information).
-If that does not exist, when the user is only working on changes within a single ae-repo-ci(1) ae-repo-ci(1)

-project, the project name defaults to that project.
+If that does not exist, when the user is only working on changes within a single project, the project name defaults to that project.
 Otherwise, it is an error.